 While there is not enough protein in an apple to make a serious dent in your feed bill, there are enough nutrients to keep your chickens healthy.
 Apples have a ton of vitamins and minerals that chickens need like Vitamins A, C, and B-6, as well as Potassium, Iron, Magnesium, and calcium.

 Are Apple Peels Safe For Chickens?

 Apple peels are incredibly packed with the beneficial nutrients we mentioned above.
-In fact, an apple that has NOT been peels has 50 more phytonutrients than a peeled apple!
+In fact, an apple that has NOT been peeled has 50 more phytonutrients than a peeled apple!

-The times when an apple peel may be harmful to your chickens is if they are not completely clean.
+The times when apple peels may be harmful to your chickens is if they are not completely clean.
 Many apples, especially conventional/non-organic apples, are sprayed with various pesticides as they grow.